lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 Hi!
-I'm Luke Johnston and I work as a diabetes epidemiology researcher.
-In this course, we will discuss the general workflow for analyzing cohort datasets.
-This chapter will cover some of the basics of cohort studies and designs.
+I'm Luke Johnston and I'm a diabetes epidemiology researcher.
+In this course, we will discuss the general workflow for analyzing cohort datasets and in this first chapter we will cover some of the basics of cohort studies and designs.

 ---